somecoolcoder/somecoolcoder-s-Password-Maker/README.md

   For the checkboxes, to include numbers check on the Include Numbers checkbox.

-  To include numbers check on the Include Symbols checkbox.
+  To include symbols check on the Include Symbols checkbox.

   To include lowercase letters, check on the Include Lowercase checkbox.